Job Specification

 Knowledge of prescribed fire and safety regulations.

-Knowledge of the methods used to coordinate and supervise the
+Knowledge of the methods used to coordinate and supervise the activities

-activities and operations of a day care facility.
+and operations of a Regional School.

 Knowledge of safe food handling methods.

-Ability to apply acceptable health, safety and sanitation standards
+Ability to apply acceptable health, safety and sanitation standards to the

-and discuss them with the maintenance staff.
+discuss them with the maintenance staff.

 Ability to interpret policies and regulations and apply them to specific